4-Nitrochlorobenzene: Preparation and reactions

+4-nitrothiophenol.
+In another example, 4-nitrochlorobenzene is a favored substrate for cross-coupling reactions.

 Applications

 4-Nitrochlorobenzene is an intermediate in the preparation of a variety of derivatives.
 Nitration gives 2,4-dinitrochlorobenzene, and 3,4-dichloronitrobenzene.
 Reduction with iron metal gives 4-chloroaniline.
 The electron-withdrawing nature of the appended nitro-group makes the benzene ring especially susceptible to nucleophilic aromatic substitution, unlike related chlorobenzene.
-Thus, the strong nucleophiles hydroxide, methoxide, and amide displace chloride to give respectively 4-nitrophenol, 4-nitroanisole, 4-nitroaniline.
+Thus, the strong nucleophiles hydroxide, methoxide, fluoride, and amide displace chloride to give respectively 4-nitrophenol, 4-nitroanisole, 4-fluoronitrobenzene, and 4-nitroaniline.

-Another major use of 4-nitrochlorobenzene is its condensation with aniline to produce 4-nitrodiphenylamine.
+Another use of 4-nitrochlorobenzene is its condensation with aniline to produce 4-nitrodiphenylamine.
 Reductive alkylation of the nitro group affords secondary aryl amines, which are useful antioxidants for rubber.

 Safety

-The National Institute for Occupational Safety and Health considers 4-nitrochlorobenzene as a potential occupational carcinogen that may be absorbed through the skin.
-The Occupational Safety and Health Administration set a permissible exposure limit of 1 mg/m3, while the American Conference of Governmental Industrial Hygienists recommends an airborne exposure limit of 0.64 mg/m3, over a time-weighted average of eight hours.
+The U.S. National Institute for Occupational Safety and Health considers 4-nitrochlorobenzene as a potential occupational carcinogen.
+The Occupational Safety and Health Administration set a permissible exposure limit of 1 mg/m3 The American Conference of Governmental Industrial Hygienists recommends an airborne exposure limit of 0.64 mg/m3 over a time-weighted average of eight hours.